Fullscript/spellbook/documentation/drive_magic.md

   4 - From the same page, download the client secret as a JSON file.

-  5 - Now the process is similar to what is done for `'GS_SERVICE_ACCOUNT'`.
+  5 - Now the process is similar to what is done for `'GS_SERVICE_ACCOUNT_KEY'`.
 Copy the contents of the JSON file.

   6 - Go to the terminal and use `pbpaste | base64 | pbcopy` to paste, encode, and copy the contents again.